Skip to content

 store instance-attribute

-component responsible for writing received Y updates to disk.
+Component responsible for writing received Y updates to disk.

 identifier = identifier instance-attribute